Imtraped/techblog/README.md

 # Techblog
 Fine.
 This's my techblog.
-I don't know what else to put in it.
+All of my notes go in here.